-According to Freud sensuous-pleaure stimuli are maximized between the fourth and fifth years.
-This sensuality is directed at parents, caregivers, older siblings, etc. During this phase a toddler discovers his/her genitals and again seeks lustful satisfaction in terms of sexual curiosity.
-Gender differences now come to the fore and play a major role.
+According to Freud, sensuous pleasure stimuli are maximized between the fourth and fifth years.
+This sensuality is directed at parents, caregivers, older siblings, etc. During this phase, a toddler discovers his/her genitals and again seeks lustful satisfaction in terms of sexual curiosity.
+Gender differences now come to the fore and have a major role.